Shipping and Handling: What It Includes, How Costs Are Calculated, and How to Control Them

 What Shipping and Handling Actually Means

 Shipping and handling is the operational process of preparing an order for delivery and transporting it to the end customer.
-It begins the moment an order is released for fulfillment and ends only when that package reaches its destination or is returned.
+It begins the moment an order is released for fulfillment and ends only when that package reaches its destination — or is returned.

-Many businesses think of shipping and handling as “the shipping label.”
-In reality, the label is often the smallest and most visible part of the cost.
+Many businesses think of shipping and handling as "the shipping label."
+In reality, the label is often the smallest and most visible part of the total cost.
 Most of the expense happens before the package ever leaves the building.

 Shipping and handling includes:

-Locating inventory
+Locating inventory in the warehouse

-Picking items from storage
+Picking items from storage locations

-Packing and protecting products
+Packing and protecting products for transit

 Labeling and manifesting shipments

-Moving cartons to outbound lanes
+Moving cartons to outbound carrier lanes

-Handing off orders to carriers
+Handing off orders to carriers for pickup

 Managing exceptions, delays, and returns